 Delaware, Maryland, New Hampshire, Pennsylvania, Vermont, West Virginia, and Wisconsin do not use extrapolations in Medicaid RAC audits.

 So moving to West Virginia is an option too…

-Posted on December 2, 2013, in Audits, DHHS, Division of Medical Assistance, DMA Clinical Policies, DMA Clinical Policy 1S-4, Extrapolations, Health Care Providers and Services, HMS, Inpatient Hospital Stays, Laboratory Services, Lawsuit, Medicaid, Medicaid Appeals, Medicaid Audits, Medicaid Reimbursements, NC, NC Medicaid Bulletin, North Carolina, PCG, Post-Payment Reviews, Public Consulting Group, RAC, RAC Audits, Regulatory Audits, Tentative Notices of Overpayment and tagged Appeals of Post-Payment Audits, Audit, DHHS, Division of Medical Assistance, DMA, DMA Clinical Policy 1S-4, Health care, Health care provider, HMS, Inpatient Hospital Claims, Laboratory Claims, Laboratory Services, Medicaid, Medicaid Audits, Medicaid Services, NC Medicaid, NC Medicaid Bulletin, North Carolina, North Carolina Department of Health and Human Services, Outpatient Hospital Claims, PCG, Post-Payment Review, Public Consulting Group, Recovery Audit Contractor, Specialized therapy service providers, Tentative Notice of Overpayment.
+Posted on December 2, 2013, in Division of Medical Assistance, DMA Clinical Policies, DMA Clinical Policy 1S-4, Extrapolations, Health Care Providers and Services, HMS, Inpatient Hospital Stays, Laboratory Services, Lawsuit, Medicaid, Medicaid Appeals, Medicaid Audits, Medicaid Reimbursements, Medicare and Medicaid Provider Audits, NC, NC DHHS, NC Medicaid Bulletin, North Carolina, Post-Payment Reviews, Public Consulting Group, RAC, RAC Audits, Regulatory Audits, Tentative Notices of Overpayment and tagged Appeals of Post-Payment Audits, Audit, Division of Medical Assistance, DMA, DMA Clinical Policy 1S-4, Health care, Health care provider, HMS, Inpatient Hospital Claims, Laboratory Claims, Laboratory Services, Medicaid, Medicaid Audits, Medicaid Services, NC DHHS, NC Medicaid, NC Medicaid Bulletin, North Carolina, North Carolina Department of Health and Human Services, Outpatient Hospital Claims, PCG, Post-Payment Review, Public Consulting Group, Recovery Audit Contractor, Specialized therapy service providers, Tentative Notice of Overpayment.
 Bookmark the permalink.
 Leave a comment.